 Our team participates in many national research efforts to improve the standard of arrhythmia care.
 One area of investigation is developing new methods that lower the radiation exposure during procedures.
 We are also researching innovative techniques for less invasive ways to implant pacemakers and defibrillators in small children.

 Our trials include:

-- Implantable Cardioverter Defibrillator (ICD) Sports Safety Registry, studying the safety of young athletes with ICDs who participated in high-intensity sports.
+- Implantable Cardioverter Defibrillator (ICD) Sports Safety Registry.
+This registry studies the safety of young athletes with ICDs who participated in high-intensity sports.

-- Pediatric Lead Extractability and Survival Evaluation study, a multicenter exploration of the durability of ICD leads in young patients.
+- Pediatric Lead Extractability and Survival Evaluation study.
+This is a multi-center exploration of the durability of ICD leads in young patients.